 If you want a clearer picture, How to repurpose content breaks down how ideas scale.

-A retainer is usually the right fit if:
+This model is usually the right fit if:

 • your team is busy but growth-focused